 Migration To Australia | Overview of Procedure

 The Australian Commonwealth (Federal) Department of HOME AFFAIRS Immigration and Citizenship Division oversees the arrival and settlement of migrants to Australia.
 Australian immigration is controlled by the Migration Act 1958 and associated Regulations.

-The subclass 457 visa (Temporary Business - Long Stay) may be used create a way to get permanent residency in Australia, through both the Employment Nomination Scheme (ENS) and the Regional Sponsored Migration Scheme (RSMS).
+The subclass Temporary Business visas ( - Long Stay) may be used create a way to get permanent residency in Australia, through both the Employment Nomination Scheme (ENS) and the Regional Sponsored Migration Scheme (RSMS).

 HAVE YOU LODGED A MIGRATION APPLICATION TO AUSTRALIA ?

 Have you lodged an immigration application?
 Has it been decided?
 What are your chances of success?
 How do you know?

 Then you had better pay to have it checked out by the experts (us) before the Department of Immigration makes a decision!

 1. Your application is very unlikely to succeed because you do not fit the criteria or you have not provided enough documentation.